Weakly Supervised Label Learning Flows: Label Learning Flow for Unpaired Point Cloud Completion

-\section{LABEL LEARNING FLOW FOR UNPAIRED POINT CLOUD COMPLETION}
+Based on the theorem, when the constrained space is $\Omega^*$, learning with Eq.
+3 in our paper is analogous to dequantization.
+That is, our method optimizes the likelihood of dequantized true labels.
+Maximizing $\log p(\mathbf{y}|\mathbf{x})$ can be interpreted as maximizing a lower bound of $\log q(\hat{\mathbf{y}}|\mathbf{x})$.
+Optimizing Eq.
+3 in our paper will also optimize the certain model on true labels.
+In practice, the real constrained space, may not fulfill the assumptions for Theorem~\ref{theorem:lower_bound}, e.g., for some samples, the true label $\hat{\mathbf{y}}_i$ is not contained in the $\Omega_i$, or the constrains are too loose, so the $\Omega$s of different samples are overlapped.
+These will result in inevitable errors that come from the weakly supervised setting.
+Besides, for some regression problems, the ideal $\Omega^*$ only contains a single point: the ground truth label, i.e., $\forall i, \Omega^*_i = \{ \hat{\mathbf{y}}_i \}$.

+\section{Label Learning Flow for Unpaired Point Cloud Completion}

-In this section, we provide complete derivations of LLF for unpaired point cloud completion.
+{\Alph{section}.\arabic{equation}} {\Alph{section}.\arabic{table}} {\Alph{section}.\arabic{figure}} In this section, we provide complete derivations of LLF for unpaired point cloud completion.
 The conditional likelihood $\log p(\mathbf{y}|\mathbf{x}_p)$ is an exchangeable distribution.
 We use De Finetti’s representation theorem and variational inference to derive a tractable lower bound for it.

 where in the third row, we use Jensen's inequality to compute the lower bound, and in the last row, we use De Finetti's theorem to factorize $p(\mathbf{y}|\mathbf{u},\mathbf{x}_p)$ to the distributions of points.